Currently, what are the statutory requirements for assessment in primary schools?

 - The maths test will have one 30 minute arithmetic paper and two papers of 40 minutes each on mathematical fluency, problem-solving and reasoning.

-The results of the tests in reading, mathematics; and grammar, punctuation and spelling are reported to pupils and parents as scaled scores (see previous note on scaled scores for Key Stage 1).
+In normal years, the results of the tests in reading, mathematics; and grammar, punctuation and spelling are reported to pupils and parents as scaled scores (see previous note on scaled scores for Key Stage 1).

 For tests, parents are be provided with their child’s scaled score and whether this equates to the expected standard (100+) or a high score (110+), along with the school and national averages.
 For teacher assessment, reports should show whether pupils have reached the expected standard or, if available, standards below this or greater depth – again, alongside school and national averages.